 Why is a white dress more comfortable than a dark dress in summer?

-Chapter 6: Heat Transfer Exercise MCQ solutions [Page 97]
+HC Verma solutions for Class 12 Concepts of Physics Vol. 2 Chapter 6 Heat Transfer Exercise MCQ [Page 97]

 The thermal conductivity of a rod depends on

 In a room containing air, heat can go from one place to another